 Medical Bill Advice from a Bankruptcy Lawyer

 The unthinkable has happened – your loved one has had a serious medical crisis, resulting in substantial, life-changing medical bills.
 The financial obligation has now taken over your life, with crushing debt.
 What is the best way to handle this new crisis?
-The bankruptcy lawyer team at Groce & DeArmon has the answers
+The bankruptcy lawyer team at Groce & DeArmon, P.C. has the answers

 Handling Your Medical Debt